ray-project/ray/doc/source/serve/production-guide/fault-tolerance.md

 You can enable GCS fault tolerance on KubeRay by adding an external Redis server and modifying your `RayService` Kubernetes object.

+Below, we explain how to do each of these.

 #### Add external Redis server

 GCS fault tolerance requires an external Redis server.
 The server can share the same Kubernetes cluster with your Ray cluster.
 For example, you can add a simple 1-node Redis cluster by appending these three Redis objects to your Kubernetes YAML: